gravitational/teleport/rfd/0103-application-access-web-ui-auth-flow.md

   - checks that the `state` value passed via request body matches the value found in `state` cookie (double submit cookie method)
   - validates the app session values passed via request body (session ID and bearer token)
   - sets the required app cookies with the validated app session values
+  - upon any error encountered related to missing cookies, tokens, and mismatching expected values, an audit event will be emitted as [auth attempt failure](https://github.com/gravitational/teleport/blob/0161397479e88dfcf97951cbc9ea6b7ebf02a497/lib/events/codes.go#L274), and delete's app session if a session ID was provided.

 The `app redirection HTML` is just a blank HTML page with an inline JS that runs upon loading.
 The JS makes a fetch-based POST request to `/x-teleport-auth` with a JSON body containing the `state` value, the session id, and the session bearer token.
 After successful validation of these values in the backend, the handler completes the authn flow by setting the required app cookies.
 After returning from the request, the JS will redirect the user to the originally requested URL.